 The end of pivotal year 2016 for VR is nearing, and just before switching to even more crucial year 2017 for VR, a highly interesting online conference for developers summed up the current media situation and prepared for the next waves:

-A special highlight of this virtual conference platform is the feature of 1to1 sessions with the speakers: participants can book a personal slot for a 30 minute interview with the speakers of their choice, organized in a Skype-like videochat, where they can establish personal contacts, deepen their insights or start business negotiations right away.
-This outstanding feature makes the platform a speaker-centered experience, whereas the general forum activities and interactions between participants are less in focus here, especially compared to established MOOC experiences.
+A special highlight of this virtual conference platform is the feature of 1to1 sessions with the speakers: participants can book a personal slot for a 30-minute interview with the speakers of their choice, organized in a Skype-like video chat, where they can establish personal contacts, deepen their insights or start business negotiations right away.
+This outstanding feature makes the platform a speaker-centred experience, whereas the general forum activities and interactions between participants are less in focus here, especially compared to established MOOC experiences.